 Children are given opportunities to apply their understanding of a text type in their own writing.
 The usual practice is that children are encouraged to plan, draft, write, edit and assess their work: applying the skills they have learnt throughout the unit of work on that particular genre.
 Children also have access to an electronic resource book called 'Descriptosaurus'.

 Furthermore, we subscribe to 'Pobble 365', an on-line resource that provides inspiring lesson ideas, based around visual images, which also allows you to build an online evidence bank of pupils' writing.
-There is also the opportunity to connect with classrooms around the world and publish the work of your pupils to a global audience - what a way to celebrate writing!
+There is also the opportunity to connect with classrooms around the world and publish the work of your pupils to a global audience.

 Pobble inspired work can be recorded in planning/draft books, or English books.
-From September 2020 we have also subscribed to 'Espresso - Discovery Education', an interactive on-line site, which is designed to engage and inspire the children's learning.
+We also subscribe to 'Espresso - Discovery Education', an interactive on-line site, which is designed to engage and inspire the children's learning.

 The teaching and learning of writing varies across the age range in school.
 In the early years emergent writing is encouraged through the use of different writing materials, including felt tipped pens, crayons, chalk, sand, magnetic letters, big brushes, water, paint and computers, as well as writing in the role-play areas, such as postcards, menus, invitations, labels etc. Alongside this, children take part in activities to encourage and develop gross and fine motor skills necessary to write in a legible script.
+Writing progress is tracked, developed and celebrated on the EYFS writing wall, and on display and in books as the children progress throughout the school.

 Daily phonics lessons build their phonic and spelling knowledge to enable them to sound out words and spell high frequency words correctly.
 In KS1 and EYFS the children will use a combination of writing tasks from 'Read, Write, Inc.', as well as writing opportunities inspired by class texts and Learning Challenge topics.
 Children throughout the year groups have spellings to learn relevant to their age, and these focus on high frequency words or a particular spelling pattern.
-(See spelling policy.)
+(See Spelling and Phonics policy.)